adaptdk/usa-documentation/checklists/NEW_PROJECT.md

 - [ ] Create Harvest project.
   - [ ] Add relevant team members.
 - [ ] Schedule regular budget reviews
+- [ ] Write "Project Context" document and post to Basecamp so that onboarding team members is smoother
+  - What problem are we solving / what is the intended end goal?
+  - Who are the key stakeholders on the client team and what is are their roles?
+  - Summary of what we know so far